joreilly86/flocode-python-essentials/06-data-structures.md

 steel_grade = ("Steel", 7850, 200e9)
 ```

 Tuples keep their shape, which is handy when you want to guarantee that a set of values stays intact.
+(Full disclosure: I reach for lists 90% of the time, but tuples shine when immutability matters.)

 ## Sets